smirko-dev/ode-solver/README.md

 ### [Minimal example](ode/README.md#Example)

-Example implementation of an ODEFunction using the Euler ODESolver.
+Example implementation of an ode::Function using the Euler ode::Solver.

 ### [Molecular Dynamics](moleculardynamics)